workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 `ln -s fromFile toFile`

-Also better rewrite resources access code for Mac App Store build to directly access `Resources/` folder without symlinks, because over symlinks you can have IO access issues in sandbox.
+Also it's better to rewrite your app's resources access scheme to directly access `Resources/` folder without using any symlinks, because over symlinks you might get I/O access issues in sandbox.

 ### Sandbox entitlements and signing <a id="sandbox-entitlements-and-signing"></a>